davidenitti/DC/README.md

 # Distributional Clauses (beta)
 Probabilistic logic language for inference, planning and learning in static and dynamic domains
 DC: Distributional Clauses for inference in static models.
-Quick tutorial in [examples/tutorial.pl](https://github.com/davidenitti/DC/blob/master/examples/tutorial.pl)
+DC Tutorial at [examples/tutorial.pl](https://github.com/davidenitti/DC/blob/master/examples/tutorial.pl)
 DCPF: Distributional Clauses Particle Filter for filtering in dynamic models
 HYPE: planner for hybrid MDPs based on DCPF (code will be soon available)
 HybRel: planner for hybrid relational MDPs based on DCPF (code not yet available)